brajeshwar/brajeshwar.github.io/_posts/2012/2012-04-27-att-has-secret-arsenal-of-new-location-based-apps.md

----
-layout: post
-title: AT&T has Secret Arsenal of new Location-based Apps
+# AT&T has Secret Arsenal of new Location-based Apps
----

 The uber-creative minds at the <a href="http://www.research.att.com/editions/201204_home.html">AT&T Labs</a>, AT&amp;T's research contingent, have been busier than Santa's elves.
 Their new smartphone technologies geared at automobiles might border on intrusive but are nonetheless genius.
 From a hands-free, cellphone-leveraging car unlocking method to digital teenage driver monitoring to location-based messaging AT&T has got an interesting lineup of new technologies coming out soon.
 This new batch of cool shiznit is highly focused on location-and speech-recognition-based APIs so expect it to be slightly encroaching.